benschwarz/smoke/README.markdown

 ### TODO (working on, just mental notes)

+* Look at moving object transformations into the origin class
+* Allow for sources to explicitly set the content type being returned for those stupid content providers
 * Consider invokation methods (registering of sources, namespacing et al)
 * YQL Definitions
 * YQL w/oAuth